 We offer graduate training leading to the M.A. and Ph.D. in a wide range of fields, including Early America, Modern America, African-American, Colonial and Modern Latin America, Military, Medieval and Early Modern Europe, Modern Europe, British and British Empire, South Asia, Imperial and Soviet Russia, Traditional and Modern China, Modern Japan, Africa, History of Medicine, and History of Science and Technology.

-We also jointly offer a Juris Doctor/Master of Arts in History program with Duke's School of Law, and a graduate Certificate in Anthropology and History with Duke's Department of Cultural Anthropology.
+We also jointly offer a Juris Doctor/Master of Arts in History program with Duke's School of Law, a graduate Certificate in Anthropology and History with Duke's Department of Cultural Anthropology, and and a graduate Certificate in History & Philosophy of Science, Technology and Medicine with Duke's Department of Philosophy.

 The first two years of graduate study include a three-seminar sequence encompassing one course on historiography/social theory, one on research methods, and one on teaching.
 We promote well-defined guidelines for mentoring and student progress throughout the program.
 We also feature a portfolio approach for candidacy for Ph.D. preliminary examinations that includes development of a portfolio of essays and teaching materials, with defined progress milestones, as well as an oral defense of that portfolio.
 And finally, we offer an annual graduate student conference, competitive funding support, and significant support in professional career development and job placement.